Using vector layers

 The figure tool allows us to create shapes and borders that we can implement in our lineart, the subtool that we will address in this section will be "Curve".

-To use it, you simply have to keep a sustained click and sweep it to the length you want, once there we release it.
-We will see some semi-transparent guides attached to each end of the line, these will allow us to modify its curvature.
+To use it you simply have to hold down the click and drag it to the length you want, once there we release.
+Semi-transparent guides will appear attached to each end of the line, these will allow us to modify its curvature.

-The main reason we are using this tool is because of the “Vector Magnet” setting.
-This allows us to connect the ends of the lines automatically without the need to use the “Connect line” function seen before.
-As we see in the following GIF, the green lines made with the deactivated adjustment are separated, while the pink ones are united despite being created by multiple strokes.
+The fundamental reason we are using this tool is because of the “Vector Magnet” setting.
+This allows us to connect the ends of the lines automatically without the need to use the previously seen "Connect line" function.
+As we see in the following GIF, the green lines made with the setting disabled are separated, while the roses are united despite being created by multiple strokes.

-The function has five levels of strength, the first being able to connect extremely close lines, while the fifth can join lines with a considerable level of distance between them.
+The function has five levels of strength, with the first capable of connecting extremely close lines, while the fifth can join lines with a considerable level of distance between them.

-To make the lineart of the bear I used, apart from the figure, the "Symmetrical ruler" tool, it works like a mirror, what is drawn on one side, is reflected symmetrically in the opposite coordinate to the center of the ruler's location.
+To make the lineart of the bear, I used, apart from the figure, the “Symmetric Ruler” tool.
+It works like a mirror, what is drawn on one side is reflected symmetrically in the coordinate opposite to the center of the location of the ruler.

-Clarifications: You cannot join lines that are created with different brushes or that have different colors and also, you cannot join two lines that have a different level of smoothness.
+Clarifications: You cannot join lines that are created with different brushes or that have different colors and also, you cannot join two lines that have different levels of softness.

-To make a lineart with a mouse, I would advise you to first make your sketch on paper, then take a photo or pour it over, and then import it into CLIP STUDIO PAINT.
+To make a lineart with a mouse, I would advise you to first make your sketch on paper, then take a photo or paint it and then import it into CLIP STUDIO PAINT.

 Once I had the complete lineart, I modified the width of the line and corrected some errors by moving the control points using the tools explained in previous sections.
 The final result is the following: